 Specifically, I seek the rare combination of relatively low risk and very high potential reward.
 I do this by sticking to my knitting and employing a virtual army of industry experts who understand the ins and outs of the companies I consider.
 All told, I spend 6-figures on research annually…so my subscribers don’t have to.

 Thus, we recommend a few of things:

 2) Beware of the losers.
 I try to identify and shed my losers before they implode.
 When we pick a stock, it is generally at a price that we believe is near the floor of where it should go.
 A significant decline from those levels is usually a sign that we’ve made a bad pick.
-If one of our picks drops 20% from its initial price, I revisit my thesis, take a hard look in the mirror, and decide if I’ve made a mistake.
+Because of this, if one of our picks drops 20% from its initial price, I revisit my thesis, take a hard look in the mirror, and decide if I’ve made a mistake.
 If nothing has changed with the story, I tend to get excited — after all, if I like the stock at $10, I’m going love it at $8.

-The exception to this rule is our Speculative picks.
+Our Speculative picks tend to be the exceptions.
 Speculative picks can easily fall 20% or more before taking off.
 In fact, my biggest winner ever dropped 25% over a nine month period before going from $3 to $30.
-Because of this, it’s better to keep a special eye on the progress of your speculative picks, rather than their stock price.
+Because of this, it’s best to keep a special eye on the fundamental progress of your speculative picks, rather than their stock price.
 As long as management keeps making progress, things should turn out ok.
 If they encounter stumble after stumble and provide excuse after excuse, it’s likely a signal to cut your losses and move on.
 Our updates will assist.